|

 back you can see the control plot.
 To the right in the front you can see the experimentally grubbed plot.
 About 60 gram

-fresh weight of underground vegetation is removed.
 Dries Kuijpers and I have been measuring depth of permafrost in the plots.
 The permafrost layer was on average 3 cm deeper in the naturally grubbed sites.
-The closed vegetation deck is an insulation layer during spring thaw and delays the growing season of the rooted plants. |

 ![]() |

-Measuring phenologyAlready, the phenology of the plants in the different treatments is monitored in detail.
-Here you see Marc, hanging from a special construction so he does not damage the plots.
+Marc, hanging from a special construction so he does not damage the plots.
 He is counting emerging buds of Salix polaris.
-On the right hand side you can see a picture of what he is observing. |

 ![]() |